searchfe/makit/README.md

 Purposes and Principles:

 * Minimal Concepts.
-It's important to keep Makefile simple and stupid.
+It's intended to be a general purpose build automation tool just like GNU Make.
+Do not introduce unnecessary concept to keep it simple and stupid.
-* Less Limits.
-We do not use recipes return values, don't even requrie a recipe, and don't check the actual output.
+* Less Restrictions.
+It should be as open as GNU Make, makit doesn't expect recipes return anything, doesn't even requrie a recipe for its rule definition, and doesn't care about the actual output of recipes.
 * JavaScript Style.
-Async callbacks & Promises are supported, automatic variables are replaced by JavaScript names, wildcards are replaced by JavaScript RegExp and globs.
+Recipes can be written as callback style, Promise style or just synchronous style.
+Automatic variables are replaced by camelCased equivalents.
+Wildcard in static patterns are replaced by JavaScript RegExp and globs.

 API Spec: <https://searchfe.github.io/makit/modules/_index_.html>

 ## Get Started

-Basically, the syntax is as simple as Makefile, a rule consists of 3 parts:
+Basically, the syntax is as simple as Makefiles but with a `.js` extension.
+A Makefile.js contains a set of rules, each of which consists of 3 parts:

-* **target**: either a filepath string, a glob string, or a RegExp object
+* **target**: either a filepath string, a glob string, or a RegExp object.
-* **prerequisites**: list of filepath strings, a function that returns a list of strings, or list of strings and functions, async functions are also supported
+* **prerequisites**: list of filepath strings, functions that return a list of strings, or list of strings and functions. functions here can be either sync or async.
-* **recipe**: an optional function, can be async
+* **recipe**: an optional function, can be either sync or async.

-Write a makefile.js containing the following contents:
+Suppose we have a makefile.js containing the following contents:

 ```javascript
 const { rule } = require('makit')